martin19998/ros/README.md

 # ros
-All my ros projects are saved here
+All ros nodes for the project are saved here, including a documentation.

+Car Node:

+Passenger Node:

+Stationary Sensor Node:

+Reset Position Node: